-China says 60,000 people have died of Covid since early December
+China says 60,000 people have died of COVID since early December

 The health organization also requested a more detailed breakdown of data by province over time and asked the Chinese government to continue to share further sequences of the coronavirus with open access databases.

-The NHC said hospitalizations of Covid-19 patients also peaked on January 5, 2023, when 1.63 million people was hospitalized, and 1.27 million Covid patients were still in hospital as of January 12, Jiao added.
+The NHC said hospitalizations of COVID-19 patients also peaked on Jan.
+5, when 1.63 million people was hospitalized, and 1.27 million COVID patients were still in hospital as of Thursday, Jiao added.